richafnu/Viva/Viva/engage/native-mode-guide.md

 ## 1. Initial steps to access the Native Mode Alignment Tool

 To align your network to Native Mode, your Microsoft tenant must have a single Viva Engage Network associated with it.
-If you have more than one Viva Engage Network in your tenant, you'll need to consolidate them.
+If you have more than one Viva Engage Network in your tenant, you need to consolidate them.
 To do so, complete the steps in [Consolidate multiple Viva Engage networks](./configure-your-viva-engage-network/consolidate-multiple-networks.md).

 After consolidating the Engage network. make sure that it enforces Microsoft 365 identity.
 For more information, see [Enforce Microsoft 365 Identity](./configure-your-viva-engage-network/enforce-office-365-identity.md).